Skip to main content

 Step 1: Start at your local animal shelter that service your community.

-- The Animal Control Department highly recommends not making contact with any stray animal for your safety, as well as for the animal.
-You do not know if the animal is current with required rabies vaccination or its health condition.
+• The Animal Control Department highly recommends not making contact with any stray animal for your safety, as well as for the animal.
+You do not know if the animal is current with the required rabies vaccination or its health condition.
 In addition, you do not know how the animal will react when you try to interact with it.

 ‘Abandonment’ means failure to redeem an impounded animal within 72 hours of incarceration, leaving an animal in any place where it may suffer injury, hunger or exposure or become a public charge or changing residence and failing to move an animal within 24 hours.
 Desert or give up an animal previously under the custody or possession of a person without having secured another owner or custodian or by failing to make reasonable arrangements for adequate care for a period of twenty-four (24) or more consecutive hours.